elinscott-talks/psi_k_2025/slides.typ

 = Optical spectra
 == Optical spectra

-The idea: solve the BSE, using Koopmans eigenvalues in lieu of GW
+Solve the BSE, using Koopmans eigenvalues in lieu of GW

+#pause

 #v(-1em)
 #align(center + horizon,